charitylaw/Intron-reads/Analyses/README.md

 - Comparing overlaps between all methods
 - Running isoformSwitchAnalyzeR

-Covereage plots for 43 genes selected as IR-like in poly(A) RNA HCC827 cell lines can be found at https://github.com/sa-lee/analysis-superintronic/tree/master/img/superintronic-polyA-cov .
+Coverage plots for 43 genes selected as IR-like in poly(A) RNA HCC827 cell lines can be found at https://github.com/sa-lee/analysis-superintronic/tree/master/img/superintronic-polyA-cov .
 Overlap between *index* and *superintronic* results for Total RNA HCC827 cell lines can be found at https://github.com/sa-lee/analysis-superintronic/blob/master/img/index_olap-1.png .